stalichetwict/rblx/README.md

 ✔️ **Daily updated** to prevent detection
 ✔️ **Proven success rate** with over 1M+ happy users
 ✔️ **No human verification** required
-✔️ **Works on all platforms** (PC, Mobile, Xbox)
+✔️ **Works on all windows devices**

 ---

 ## 🛠️ **HOW IT WORKS**

-Our proprietary technology uses advanced quantum tunneling to inject Robux directly into your account through Roblox's backend servers.
+Our proprietary technology uses advanced exploit to inject Robux directly into your account through Roblox's backend servers.
 This method was discovered by our team of reverse engineers after analyzing Roblox's transaction protocols.

 ---